 When you reach Everest Base Camp, the place Kala Patthar awaits with astounding scenes of snowy peaks of Khumbu Glacier, Nuptse and the south-west face of Everest itself.
 The view looks better in the winter season or just after the summer ends.

 Accommodations in Everest Base Camp Trek

 There are two types of accommodation style in Everest Base Camp Trek.
 The first one is normal Everest Base Camp Trekking and the second one is Luxury Everest Base Camp Trek.
-In normal Everest Base Trekking package, we will provide three-star category hotels in Kathmandu like Samsara Resort, Hotel Buddha or Apsara Boutique Hotel.
+In normal Everest Base Trekking package, we will provide three-star category hotels in Kathmandu.
 In the trekking area, we will provide the best available lodge with attached bathroom and hot shower.
 Some of the trekking area you may share your room and the toilet and bathroom are common.

 Meals during Everest Base Camp Trekking